 Check out Yoga with Adriene for instructional videos that range from beginner to advanced.
 Adriene likes to combine yoga and meditation practices so you’re sure to find the peace and serenity you seek in today’s crazy world.

 Depending on your age, you may remember Bob Ross, the art instructor who hosted The Joy of Painting back in the ‘80s and ‘90s.
 While Bob’s show is long gone, there are plenty of instructional art shows on TV and online to help you explore your artistic side.

 The nice thing about learning a new skill at home is you don’t have to worry about how your painting or drawing looks to anyone else.
 As long as you enjoy what you’re doing, that’s all that matters during your lockdown learning.

 - Get Crafty

 The world is your proverbial oyster when it comes to DIY crafting.
-Whether you’ve always wanted to learn how to crochet, knit, do cross-stitch, or fold origami, there’s no better time than quarantine to get crafty.
+Whether you’ve always wanted to learn how to crochet, knit, build scale models, do cross-stitch, or fold origami, there’s no better time than quarantine to get crafty.

 You can purchase starter kits and patterns online, and with hundreds of crafting sites full of how to’s and instructional videos, it’s almost impossible to not find something fun that gets your creative juices flowing.
 If you get really good at it, you may even be able to sell your creations online.